-I actually pay for chiropractic therapy myself once in a while.
+I get chiropractic therapy myself once in a while.
 I have an inexhaustible craving for upper thoracic spine cracking.
 Sometimes I also recommend a little chiropractic therapy to friends and readers.
-At the same time, I respect the judgement of many expert critics who believe that, “The concepts of chiropractic are not based on solid science and its therapeutic value has not been demonstrated beyond reasonable doubt.”4 Such criticism is often referred to as “persecution” by chiropractors; they also often call this a “hit piece,” just for reporting the existence of the issues.
+But I also respect the judgement of many expert critics who believe that “the concepts of chiropractic are not based on solid science and its therapeutic value has not been demonstrated beyond reasonable doubt.”4 Such criticism is often referred to as “persecution” by chiropractors; they also often call this a “hit piece,” just for reporting the existence of the issues.

 The first thing one wants to know about any treatment — alternative or otherwise — is whether it works.
 Until that is decided, all talk of qualifications, regulation, and so on is just vacuous bureaucratese.